 The last 18 months have been tough on everyone, including our children.
 Each family had their own challenges: for mine, it was the UCAS personal statement as my son applied for university.
 No college meant no after-college activities.
 Closed shops meant no weekend jobs.
 Closed charities meant no volunteering.
 How could he stand out from the crowd?
 The answer came with online learning and volunteering.

 As things return to normal, we’re finding that these are still great ways of building skills and knowledge, whether it’s for a UCAS statement or gaining career skills or simply if your school days are lost in the mists of time but you still want to learn.
-As Henry Ford said: 'Anyone who stops learning is old, whether at twenty or eighty.
-Anyone who keeps learning stays young.'
+As Henry Ford said

 We started with a Massive Open Online Course (MOOC).
 Lasting weeks rather than years, MOOCs can be free and often have no formal entry requirements.
 Courses use online media – typically video lectures – so you can study at your own pace.
 There are online tests to assess your progress and you can chat on the forums with other course participants.